mottaquikarim/pycontent/content/topics/data_viz.md

 ## Graphs by Purpose

+* Histograms: Show the distribution of a numerical variable
+* Box-and-Whisker Plots: Show the distribution of a variable, highlighting the quartiles and outliers
 * Line plots: Show the trend of a numerical variable over time
 * Bar plots: Show a numerical comparison across different categories
-* Histograms: Show the distribution of a numerical variable

 Finally, let's load our movies data with `imdbID` as the index so that we can go through some coded examples.